Sassá (footballer, born 2003)

-Sabrina Aparecida Galdino Martins (born 11 February 2003), commonly known as Sassá, is a Brazilian footballer who plays as a central defender for Palmeiras.
+Sabrina Aparecida Galdino Martins (born 11 February 2003), commonly known as Sassá, is a Brazilian footballer who plays as a central defender for Grêmio.
+She has also represented Brazil at the under-20 level.

 Club career

 Born in São Paulo, Sassá joined Santos' youth setup in 2018 through a social project.
-Promoted to the main squad in September 2020, she made his senior debut on 11 October of that year, starting in a 1–0 Campeonato Brasileiro Série A1 home win over Vitória.
+Promoted to the main squad in September 2020, she made her senior debut on 11 October of that year, starting in a 1–0 Campeonato Brasileiro Série A1 home win over Vitória.

 On 23 January 2021, Sassá signed her first professional contract with Santos.
 On 28 December 2022, she left the club after her contract was due to expire.